top of page

 “Irrespective of the good work carried out by some tech giants, and whether or not you take seriously projections that the entire communication technology industry could account for up to 14% of carbon emissions by 2040, one stark fact remains: the vast majority of electricity used in the world’s data centres comes from non-renewable sources, and as their numbers rapidly increase, there are no guarantees that this will change.”
 John Harris, The Guardian

-We may not be able to do much about what the world’s data centres use to power the data we currently rely on (or can we?
+We may not be able to do much about how the world’s data centres power the data we currently rely on (or can we?
 Discuss…).
 But at least here in the UK, Defra has written some guidelines to help you carry out an initial assessment of the impact your organisation’s ICT has on your digital carbon footprint.

-And if you believe the Government will do what they say they’ll do, read about how they intend to support the global Sustainable Development Goals for 2030 here.
+And if you believe the Government will do what it says it’ll do, read about how it intends to support the global Sustainable Development Goals for 2030 here.
 With 17 goals, a number of them include ecological developments as well as urgent action to combat climate change.
 Eradicating extreme poverty and fighting inequality and injustice are also on the list.
 Let’s hope they can achieve them all.
+[UPDATE JAN 2024: Have you seen any evidence of that?
+I'm not sure that I have!]

 Traditional marketing methods

-When it comes to digital marketing, I somehow doubt it will ever stop.
-Certainly not once the world’s data centres start using non-renewable sources of power.
+When it comes to digital marketing, I doubt it will ever stop.
+Especially once the world’s data centres start using renewable sources of power.

-In the meantime, though, I wonder if resorting to traditional marketing methods may start to increase?
+In the meantime, I wonder if resorting to traditional marketing methods may increase.
 At least trees are replanted – that’s far more sustainable and helps to reduce CO2 emissions.
 Let’s get back to good old-fashioned methods of writing sales letters and producing literature!
-Remember how good it feels to give a customer or client a beautifully produced and printed brochure of your products, with all those gorgeous pictures and cracking copy?
-The weight of the stock and the smell of the inks!
-I used to love that.
+It feels good to give a customer or client a beautifully produced and printed brochure of your products, with all those gorgeous photos and crackingly good copy.
+The weight and feel of the stock ... the smell of the inks!
+Love it.

 Right.
 I’m off to make a cuppa.
 With tea leaves, of course.
 Actually, I think it's wine time!
 Please, please don’t tell me that wine production has an environmental impact.
 If it does, I think I’ll cry…